 Don't feel like exercise?
-Scientists find compound that may help you work out harderJune 12th, 2012 in Medical research /
+Scientists find compound that may help you work out harderJune 12, 2012 in Medicine & Health / Medical research

 As science rushes to develop safe weight loss drugs, a new research report approaches this problem from an entirely new angle: What if there were a pill that would make you want to exercise harder?
 It may sound strange, but a new research report appearing online in The FASEB Journal suggests that it might be possible.

 That's because a team of Swiss researchers found that when a hormone in the brain, erythropoietin (Epo), was elevated in mice, they were more motivated to exercise.
 In addition, the form of erythropoietin used in these experiments did not elevate red blood cell counts.
 Such a treatment has obvious benefits for a wide range of health problems ranging from Alzheimer's to obesity, including mental health disorders for which increased physical activity is known to improve symptoms.